ferblape/filtered_collections/README.md

     end

 This is a real example of collection.
-Let's analyze it!
+Let's analyse it!

 #### self.attributes